LedgerHQ/developer-portal/CONTRIBUTING.md

     - `feature/` or `feat/`: For creating new features.
 	- `fix/`: For addressing code bugs.

 - Add ticket numbers: If your project uses an issue tracking system like Jira or GitHub issues, incorporate the issue token into the branch name for easier tracking.
+If there is no ticket number, use `no-issue`.

 Example: `feature/PROJ-123-footer-links`